tn-aixpa/rs-deforestation/docs/howto/workflow.md

 handler="src.deforestation_pipeline:myhandler")
 ```

-If you want to modify the pipeline source code, either update the existing version on github repo or register the pipeline with local version of python source file generated in prevous step for e.g. the value of parameter 'dataArtifactName' is optional and set to 'data_s2_v2' in committed version on project repo.
-If you want to log it with different name inside to the DH platform project, create/update the pipeline code locally by replacing the string with parameter followed by the registration as shown below.
+<p align="justify">If you want to modify the pipeline source code, either update the existing version on github repo or register the pipeline with local version of python source file generated in prevous step for e.g. the value of parameter 'dataArtifactName' is optional and set to 'data_s2_v2' in committed version on project repo.
+If you want to log it with different name inside to the DH platform project, create/update the pipeline code locally by replacing the string with parameter followed by the registration as shown below.</p>

 ```python
 workflow = proj.new_workflow(name="pipeline_deforestation", kind="kfp", code_src= "deforestation_pipeline.py", handler = "myhandler")